We’re all going to die …. (one day)

 Many people assume that their family will automatically inherit any assets on their death.
 Or they think that writing a Will is actually unlucky, or even worse, accept that it is important but they will do it later.
 The truth is, no one knows when they will die and making a Will is an essential part of planning for the future.

 You should always talk to an accountant about tax planning for life or death, but there are also inheritance specialists who work with them.
-I spoke to Derek Lindsey of The Moneta Partnership, who is such a specialist and I heard some scary stuff …
+Here is some scary stuff …

 Without a Will married couples or civil partners will not necessarily inherit all their partner’s estate (if you have any children your partner will only inherit the first £125,000 of your estate plus any assets owned jointly, e.g. family home or a bank account).
 There was a case recently where a mother had to sue her two toddlers for a share of her husband’s estate because he died without making a Will.